EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

 {'x1': Folder(name=Documents)}
 ~~~

-With this in place, we can tackle more complicated groups of predications.
+The `Example2()` function shows how we can use all of this to call a predication using our new text-based format.
+With this in place, we can tackle more complicated groups of predications such as conjunctions in the [next section](devhowtoConjunctions).